emcuttsy/monoglot-anxiety/content/blog/common-german-mistakes-dative-plural.md

 ---
-title: "Fehler Files: the German dative plural"
+title: 'Fehler Files: the German dative plural'
-description: "Knowing how to use the dative case is hard, but forming the German dative plural is easy... but I still screwed it up.
-Here's how not to."
+description: Knowing how to use the dative case is hard, but forming the German dative plural is easy... but I still screwed it up.
+Here's how not to.
-author: ""
+author: ''
-slug: "common-german-mistakes-dative-plural"
+slug: common-german-mistakes-dative-plural
-date: "2020-12-02"
+date: 2020-12-02
-tags: ["german mistakes", "german case", "german grammar"]
+tags:
+- german mistakes
+- german case
+- german grammar
-categories: ["German", "Common German Mistakes"]
+categories:
+- German
+- Common German Mistakes
 comments: true
 removeBlur: false
+images: []
+ankidecks: []
+weight:
+enableEmoji: false

 ---
 In Fehler Files, I break down common German mistakes that I make in real conversations so you don't have to make similar mistakes yourself.
 Think of it like a series of self-deprecating mini-guides to German grammar and vocabulary.

 Anyways, this time we're going through a way I keep butchering the **German dative plural.**